GitToby/tobydevlin.com-2.0/content/blog/2021-04-29-aws-basics.md

 #### Trusted Advisor

-This service allows you look at your best practices, performance and fault tolerance.
+This service allows you to look at your best practices, performance and fault tolerance.
 It is a single pane of glass into your AWS account.

 #### Users in AWS